emmateva18/Anti-chupacabra/README.md

 * User system for the donators
 * Bigger information part for the end user
 * Dynamic translation
-* Deviding the repeating parts of the code in partitions
+* Deviding the repeating parts of the code in partials
 * Automatically generated QR codes that contain a given turtles' data

 ![logo1-removebg-preview](https://user-images.githubusercontent.com/58329141/123147146-5ce28080-d467-11eb-8708-64223864fd72.png)